leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 await cx.run("cp", ["Source_file", "Destination_file"]);
 ```

-For more on IDBDevice operations, see the [CheerpX IDBDevice].
+For more on `IDBDevice` operations, see the [CheerpX IDBDevice].

 ## Accessing JS Data in the Filesystem via DataDevice

-The `DataDevice` in CheerpX exposes JavaScript data in the filesystem.
+The `DataDevice` API exposes JavaScript data via the filesystem.
 This device provides read-only access to `Uint8Array`s and JavaScript `Strings`s.
 It is particularly useful for transferring data from JavaScript to programs running in CheerpX.

 For more information, see the [CheerpX DataDevice].